 - Balance: having time for family, work and play.

-- Independence/Autonomy: control of your own destiny.
+- Independence/Autonomy: control of their own destiny.

 - Influence: able to have an impact on others.